eclipse-keyple/keyple-website/content/docs/developer-guide/common-concepts.md

 {{% alert note %}}

-This page describes the core elements of **Eclipse Keyple**, i.e. the concepts and APIs of **Keyple Core** that are used to build any application implementing **Eclipse Keyple**.
+This page describes the core elements of **Keyple**, i.e. the concepts and APIs of **Keyple Core** that are used to build any application implementing **Keyple**.

-It is essential for the future user of **Eclipse Keyple** to be familiar with what is said in this chapter because the other modules made available by the project are all dependent on **Keyple Core**.
+It is essential for the future user of **Keyple** to be familiar with what is said in this chapter because the other modules made available by the project are all dependent on **Keyple Core**.

 {{% /alert %}}

 ### Reader
 Keyple's primary goal being to interact with smart cards (or smartphones) worn by individuals, it is logical to put the Reader at the top of **Keyple Core**'s concepts.

-Indeed, it is through the reader interfaces that all interactions with the smart cards will take place, either directly via **Keyple Core** or using an extension (such as Keyple Calypso).
+Indeed, it is through the reader interfaces that all interactions with the smart cards will take place, either directly via **Keyple Core** or using an extension (such as **Keyple Calypso**).

 These interfaces provide the means to
 * identify the underlying physical reader,